enso-works/ensarbavrk.com/README.md

 ## Project Design

-I've started this project with the atomic design, but most likely it will end up like garbage just to release the blog out there.
-Enjoy peeking into the code feel free to post pr :P some custom components are:
-- [📚] Command pallet command(ctrl)+k with keyboard navigation
+- [📚] Command pallet command(ctrl)+k with keyboard navigation | Not in use anymore since there is no navigation on the site
 - [☀️] Light and Dark mode toggle custom NextJS component